-The balance sheet presents information on all of the Commission's assets and liabilities, with the difference being reported as net assets.
-Over time, increases or decreases in net assets serve as a relative indicator of the change in financial position of the Commission.
+The balance sheets present information on all of the Commission's assets and liabilities, with the differences being reported as net deficits.
+Over time, increases or decreases in net assets and deficits serve as a relative indicator of the change in financial position of the Commission.

-The statement of revenues, expenses, and changes in net assets shows the result of the Commission's total operations during the fiscal year and reflects both operating and nonoperating activities.
-Changes in net assets (increases or decreases) reflect the current fiscal period's operating impact upon the overall financial position of the Commission.
+The statements of revenues, expenses, and changes in net deficit show the result of the Commission's total operations during the fiscal year and reflect both operating and nonoperating activities.
+Changes in net deficit (increases or decreases) reflect the current fiscal period's operating impact upon the overall financial position of the Commission.

 The statement of cash flows provides a detailed analysis of all sources and uses of cash.
-The direct method of cash flows is presented, ending with a reconciliation of operating income to net cash provided by operating activities.
-The statement of cash flows is divided into the following activities sections-operating, investing, capital and related financing, and noncapital financing.
+The direct method of cash flows is presented, along with a reconciliation of operating income to net cash provided by operating activities.
+The statements of cash flows are divided into the following activities sections - operating, investing, capital and related financing, and noncapital financing.